Woman to Woman (1947 film)

 Woman to Woman is a 1947 British drama film directed by Maclean Rogers and starring Douglass Montgomery, Joyce Howard and Adele Dixon.
-It is based on the 1921 play Woman to Woman by Michael Morton which had previously been made into films twice during the 1920s.
+It is written by Michael Morton, Marjorie Deans and James Seymour based on Morton's 1921 play Woman to Woman, which was previously filmed in 1923 and 1929.
 A Canadian officer and a French dancer engage in a doomed romance.

+Plot

+David Anson is young married Canadian officer who, shortly before being sent on a mission to parachute behind German lines, meets and falls in love with Parisian ballet dancer Nicolette Bonnett, with whom he has a child.
+His wife Sylvia refuses to grant him a divorce, but eventually agrees to adopt his son.
+Nicolette is diagnosed with a weak heart and advised to give up ballet.
+She nevertheless continues, knowing that her performance will be her last.
+When she dies, Anson returns to Paris, heartbroken.

+Cast

+Production

-It was shot at British National's Elstree Studios.
+The film was shot at British National's Elstree Studios in June 1946.

 The film's sets were designed by the art director Holmes Paul.
 It was given a German release in 1950.